NVIDIA/NeMo/examples/nlp/rag/rag.md

 Settings.llm = NeMoLLM(model_path = model_path, cfg = cfg)
 ```

-Then we load the index saved on disk in the indexing step.
+Then we load the index saved on disk in the previous indexing step.
 If using Milvus database, it can also be loaded at this step.
 ```
 print("Loading index from disk.") index_path = cfg.indexing.index_path